habl5 Herbs and Spices That Lower Inflammation

 Cinnamon is more than just a spice to add to pastries and muffins.
 It’s anti-inflammatory properties also help your body treat headaches and pain, repair tissue damage, and fight infections.
 Research shows adding cinnamon to your daily diet can significantly reduce systemic inflammation and lower your risk of disease.

-Tip: You can sprinkle cinnamon in your coffee or tea to add flavor and reduce swelling.
+Tip: You can sprinkle cinnamon in your coffee or tea to add flavor and help with swelling.
 I add cinnamon to my morning smoothie.

 Turmeric has amazing health benefits, one of which is its powerful anti-inflammatory properties.
 Researchers have named it one of the topmost potent anti-inflammatory spices.
 This is due primarily to the antioxidant found in turmeric called curcumin.

-This brightly colored spice has been proven to help against chronic diseases such as diabetes and cancer.
-Plus it boosts your mood and immunity.
+This brightly colored spice has been proven to help support your body’s natural ability to fight chronic diseases such as diabetes and cancer.
+Plus it helps to boost your mood and immunity.

 Tip: You can add turmeric to smoothies for breakfast, soups for lunch and vegetables for dinner.
 Just be sure to add black pepper also.
 It really helps the absorption of turmeric.

-These 5 herbs and spices that lower inflammation can be found fresh, dried, or powdered in most grocery stores.
+These 5 herbs and spices that help to support lower inflammation can be found fresh, dried, or powdered in most grocery stores.
 They’re also available in essential oils, that now a days, you can find everywhere, but I only recommend doTERRA Certified Pure Therapeutic Grade brand.

 Some of these oils can be consumed, (only pure CPTG oils), applied topically or used for aromatherapy treatment.
-Give one a try to reap all of the health benefits.
 As a health coach I can help you decide on what’s best for you.

 Contact me here: Contact Mary